davidcarlisle/ll/en/lesson-15.md

 Attempt to fix the errors in the supplied examples.

-Produce small documents with different errors and note the form of the error messages.
+Produce small documents with different errors and note the form of the error messages99.

 <script>
   window.addEventListener('load', function(){